CoCo Vandeweghe: Playing style

-Junior career
+Career

+Juniors

 As a junior, Vandeweghe was coached by Guy Fritz, the father of Taylor Fritz.
 In 2008, she reached the singles final of the USTA Girls 18s national championship as the 3rd-seed, losing to top-seeded Gail Brodsky.
 Vandeweghe also won the doubles event with Jamie Hampton, defeating the top-seeded pair of Brodsky and Mallory Cecil in the final.
 With these results, she earned wildcards into the main draws of the singles and doubles events at the US Open.

 In general, Vandeweghe did not play many junior events and needed a wildcard to enter the 2008 US Open girls' singles tournament.
 Nonetheless, she would go on to win the championship without dropping a set.
 Vandeweghe moved up to the ITF circuit after the event, and this would end up being her last junior tournament.
 With the victory, she rose to a career-best junior ranking of No. 15 in the world.

-Professional career

-Early years
+Early professional years

 Vandeweghe made her WTA Tour debut at the 2006 San Diego Classic at the age of 14, losing in the first round to Kateryna Bondarenko.
 The following year, she played there again as a wildcard and still lost in the first round.

 In 2008, Vandeweghe played in her first Premier tournament at Miami, where she lost to Sabine Lisicki in the first round.
 At the US Open, where she would go on to win the girls' singles title, Vandeweghe made her debut in the main draw of a Grand Slam with the wildcard she received from reaching the finals of the USTA junior national championship.
 She would lose to second-seeded and eventual runner-up Jelena Janković in the first round.

 In 2009, Vandeweghe obtained an invitation from the Hong Kong Tennis Patrons' Association to play the JB Group Classic exhibition tournament with compatriot Venus Williams and Argentine Gisela Dulko in January.
 The trio would win the competition, with Vandeweghe partnering with Williams to win their doubles match in the final.
 In March, she was granted a wildcard to play at Miami, but lost in the first round.
 In Vandeweghe's second WTA tournament of the year, she recorded her first WTA Tour-level win at the LA Women's Tennis Championships, defeating world No. 58, Tathiana Garbin, in the first round.